openhab/openhab-addons/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please provide a PR summary in the *Title* above, according to the following schema:
-- If related to one specific addon: Mention the addon shortname in square brackets e.g. "[exec]", "[netatmo]" or "[tesla]"
+- If related to one specific add-on: Mention the add-on shortname in square brackets e.g. "[exec]", "[netatmo]" or "[tesla]"
 - If the PR is work in progress: Add "[WIP]"
 - Give a short meaningful description in imperative mood